 For more information about activities in your area which can help to improve your strength and balance visit:

-For further information, please contact the Falls Prevention Service Advisor for this area:
+For general information, please contact our Falls Prevention Service Co-ordinator:

 Name: Jo Briggs